 There are many reasons why cat shampoos differ from their canine counterparts.

-- Another difference is that most cats tend to have shorter fur than dogs do hair, so their shampoos don’t need to be as thick or creamy.
+Another difference is that most cats tend to have shorter fur than dogs do hair, so their shampoos don’t necessarily need to be super thick.
 This means they are easier to rinse.
 And since most cats would rather avoid being bathed, this is a good thing.

 What to Look for in a Cat Shampoo